-After a mountain bike ride to the top of Taivaskero or a snowshoe trek across a frozen lake, end your day with a genuine Lapland meal at the Harriniva Hotel Restaurant.
-Or you can keep your winter coat on and enjoy a hot dish at the Torassieppi Ice Restaurant, where the walls, ceiling, tables and benches are all made of ice and snow.
+After a snowshoe trek across a frozen lake, end your day with a genuine Lapland meal at the Harriniva Hotel Restaurant.
+Or you can keep your winter coat on and enjoy a hot dish in restaurant where the walls, ceiling, tables and benches are all made of ice and snow.

-The Arctic Spa on Lake Jerisjärvi is a great place to unwind and let the professionals massage your muscles and your spirits.
-Enjoy a traditional smoke sauna, and in winter, take a dip in the icy waters of the lake!
+Arctic Saunaworld at Lake Jerisjärvi is a great place to unwind and let the professionals massage your muscles and your spirits.
+Enjoy a traditional smoke sauna and three other unique saunas.
+In winter, take a dip in the icy waters of the lake!
 It’s not an experience you’ll soon forget!

-When you hike or ski through Pallas-Yllästunturi Park, you’re welcome to spend your nights at the Open Wilderness Huts, far from the hustle and bustle of village life.
+When you hike or ski the trails of Pallas-Yllästunturi Park, you’re welcome to spend your nights at the Open Wilderness Huts, far from the hustle and bustle of village life.
 Back in town, you’ll have to settle for the comforts and conveniences of world-class hotels, holiday villages and log cabins.
 Harriniva Hotels & Safaris offers large apartments for groups or families, as well as riverside cabins for fishermen, nature lovers, or those looking to get away from it all.
 Lapland Hotels has huge log cabins and luxury suites overlooking the fells.
 Those looking for a once-in-a-lifetime experience can spend their night in an aurora tent on Lake Torassieppi, watching in luxury as the Northern Lights swirl and whirl over the lake.
 The wild and beautiful nature of Muonio is home to many smaller holiday villages and log cabins.

 Travel to Muonio, Olos & Pallas